COSC3020/divide-and-conquer-sum-chenry900-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The code calls a recurrece that devides the array into 3 parts giving you 3T(n/3) then adds it all together to give you n. when simplified it you get O(n).

 code used from my last semester work.